A very simple way to accomplish a very important taskRead more

-With marriage comes many shared responsibilities that often extend to our finances.
-Even if you don’t merge your finances with your spouse or have equal income, you may rely on your partner’s income to cover regular day-to-day expenses or longer-term financial plans you may have made together.
+With marriage comes many shared responsibilities, including of course your finances.
+Even if you don’t merge bank accounts with your partner and/or you have equal income, you may rely on their salary to cover regular day-to-day expenses or longer-term financial plans you may have made together.

 You have kids

-While growing your family is very rewarding, it doesn’t change the fact that raising kids is expensive.
-And it seems like the price keeps going up.
-The USDA estimates it costs $233,610 to raise a child in the US from birth through age 17.
+Growing your family is rewarding.
+Also: expensive.
+And it seems like the price keeps going up — the USDA estimates it costs $233,610 to raise a child in the US from birth through age 17.
 And, that’s not including expenses like IVF, hiring a lactation consultant, or sending your kids to college.

 When you have kids, it becomes even more important to have life insurance.
-Having coverage in place helps your partner or the guardian of your kids to pay day-to-day expenses and can be put toward educational or college expenses (if that’s your intent.)
+After all, they’re called dependents because they depend on you for their well-being.
+Having life insurance coverage in place can help your partner or the guardian of your kids to pay day-to-day expenses and can be put toward educational or college expenses (if that’s your intent).
 Your life insurance policy is a financial safety net.

 You have a mortgage

 A mortgage is a significant debt that does not go away when you die.
-Once you own a house, it’s a wise financial move to purchase at least enough coverage to pay the mortgage in full.
+Once you own a house, it’s a wise financial move to purchase at least enough life insurance coverage to pay the mortgage in full, so that your dependents can use the death benefit to alleviate that financial pressure point.
 It’s also worth considering property taxes, utilities, and other upkeep expenses while your beneficiaries determine whether to keep the house or prepare to sell it.

 The national average mortgage balance is $201,811.
-You may want to consider purchasing a policy with a coverage amount that could fully pay off the average mortgage, and thus significantly reduce monthly spending and financial stress for your family, can be very low cost.
+You may want to consider purchasing a term life policy with a coverage amount that could fully pay off the average mortgage, and thus significantly reduce monthly spending and financial stress for your family.

 You have privately funded co-signed debt

-A male 25-year-old recent grad in good health with co-signed private student loans can get a 30-year, $500,000 Haven Term life insurance policy for about $32 a month, which the loan cosigner, if he or she is the beneficiary of the policy, could use to help repay the loan if the individual that took out the loan passes away before it is paid off.
+A male 25-year-old recent grad in excellent health with co-signed private student loans can get a 30-year, $500,000 Haven Term life insurance policy for about $34 a month, which the loan cosigner, if he or she is the beneficiary of the term life policy, could use to help repay the loan if the individual that took out the loan passes away before it is paid off.

 Your elderly parents depend on you

 We hear all the time how Americans have under-saved for retirement.
 And we see it in life as more parents move in with their kids or depend on them for financial support as they age.
-A close friend has his mother and mother-in-law living with him, and we’ve already discussed when my mom might move in with us.
-This is a huge responsibility for grown children, even if it comes with some benefits.
+(Again, that’s why the life insurance industry uses the term dependents — because it’s not just your kids and your partner who might depend on you for their well-being.)
+This is a huge responsibility for grown children.

-If your parent depends on you (or might in the future) to support him or her in retirement, the proceeds of a life insurance policy could be used to help cover living expenses or long-term care.
+If your parent depends on you (or might in the future) to support him or her during retirement, and if something were to happen to you during that time, the death benefit could be used to help cover your loved ones’ living expenses or long-term care.